Colorful tea towels hanging on a white wall

 Pro tip: Be sure to note the artist’s fabric recommendation above the fabric dropdown menu and the About the Design description.
 When viewing the listed fabric width, remember to divide it in half to determine the appropriate fat quarter width.

-Attention artists!
-Did you know you can set your Marketplace designs for sale on a specific fabric type and fabric size?
+Did you know you can set your Design Library designs for sale on a specific fabric type and size?

-Ensure your designs are set to your preferred fabric and fat quarter size, and then select the “Save this Layout” button to save these settings for your customers.
+To do so, ensure your designs are set to your preferred fabric and fat quarter size, then select the “Save this Layout” button to save these settings for your customers.

-Pro tip: If you prefer a wider fabric like Organic Cotton Sateen for a project intended for a 21″ wide fabric, it is ok to choose the wider fabric in the dropdown menu.
+Pro tip: If you prefer a wider fabric like Organic Cotton Sateen for a project intended for a 21″ wide fabric, it’s okay to choose the wider fabric in the dropdown menu.
 Just keep in mind you will receive one full project plus a little extra, as detailed in the cut-and-sew doll example shown below.

 Cut-and-Sew doll example | Spoonflower Blog

-In the example below you can see Sarah Knight designed her Cut-and-Sew Tooth Fairy Pillow for Minky, a 27″ (71cm) wide fat quarter based on the designer note in the blue box.
-If you were to order this design on a fat quarter of Petal Signature Cotton, part of the project would be cut off because it is only 21″ (53cm) wide.
+In the example below you can see, Sarah Knight designed her Cut-and-Sew Tooth Fairy Pillow for Minky, a 27″ (71 cm) wide fat quarter based on the designer note in the blue box.
+If you were to order this design on a fat quarter of Petal Signature Cotton, part of the project would be cut off because it’s only 21″ (53 cm) wide.

-Every holiday season the Spoonflower community goes wild for family recipe tea towels and we don’t blame them.
-They’re the perfect way to preserve family memories and a great gift idea for anyone on your list, even for those family members who are impossible to shop for!
+Every holiday season, the Spoonflower community goes wild for family recipe tea towels.
+We don’t blame you!
+They’re the perfect way to preserve family memories and a great gift idea for anyone on your list, especially for those family members who are impossible to shop for.
 For the full how-to tutorial, click here.
 Before you place your tea towel order, remember our #1 fat quarter rule: Preview twice, order once!
-In the example below, Spoonflower team member Meredith designed her own tea towel specifically for a 27″ x 18″ tea towel.
+In the example below, former Spoonflower team member Meredith designed her own tea towel specifically for a 27″ x 18″ tea towel.
 You can see that when she chooses the Petal Signature Cotton fat quarter (21″ x 18″) the design gets cut off.
 Yikes!

 Tea towel example | Spoonflower Blog